PROJECT CASE STUDY

 Final words

-If the HSE were to adopt a solution like HSECare, it wouldn't just be about modernizing their digital presence.
-It would be about truly putting patients at the center of their care journey.
+If the HSE were to adopt a solution like HSECare, it would be about truly putting patients at the center of their care journey.
 This concept, I believe, offers a tangible way to address the critical needs of patients post-discharge and contribute to a more efficient and patient-centered healthcare ecosystem in Ireland.